 Levy paying employers

-As a levy paying employer, you can create an apprenticeship account through the government website.
+As a levy paying employer, you are required to create an apprenticeship account through the government website.
 This allows you to:

 • Receive and transfer levy funds